-The girl band, who found fame in 2002 on TV talent show Popstars: The Rivals, went on hiatus on 2009 before splitting in 2013.
+The girl band, which shot to fame in 2002 on TV talent show Popstars: The Rivals, went on hiatus on 2009 before splitting in 2013.

 She said reviving the band with Cheryl, Sarah Harding, Nicola Roberts and Kimberley Walsh "would take a lot of planning and organising".

 The singer said her confidence drained away during her time in the chart-topping five-piece.

 "I was losing sight of myself and started to get anxiety and stress," she said.